ezodude/appium-smoke-tester/README.md

 ```
 echo $ANDROID_HOME
 ```
-This should output something similar to - i.e. the path to your Android installation:
+This should output something similar to below - i.e. the path to your Android installation:
 ```
 /usr/local/opt/android-sdk
 ```